quarkslab/qbindiff/doc/source/binary_diffing.rst

 From a high-level perspective, QBinDiff operates in the following steps:

+1. **Attributed graph loading**.
+Loading the primary and secondary attributed graphs.
+In case of binary instance this is called **Backend loader**.
-1. **Differ instanciation** with several parameters**.
+2. **Differ instanciation** with several parameters.
 [TODO: add link to parameters]
-2. **Core Diffing**
+3. **Similarity computation**
    1. Anchoring step (between functions sure to be a match)
    2. Feature extraction: Extract various artifacts from functions
    3. Similarity matrix computation: Computes a similarity score between all functions using a linear distance function.
 [TODO:add link to feat]
-   3. Optionally performs user-defined similarity matrix refinements
+   4. Optionally performs user-defined similarity matrix refinements
+4. **Belief propagation** (leveraging the *graph topology*)
-   4. Combining the similarity matrix and the topology of the CG with a state-of-the-art machine learning algorithm, called Belief Propagation, [TODO:add link]to produce the functions mapping
+   1. Combining the similarity matrix and the topology of the CG with a state-of-the-art machine learning algorithm, called Belief Propagation, [TODO:add link]to produce the functions mapping
-3. Export the result (in various formats)
+5. **Export the result** (in various formats)

-.. notes:: A key step, is the anchoring phase, only available for binaries.
+.. note:: A key step, is the anchoring phase, only available for binaries.
 Indeed, binaries often contain imported
           functions.
 These functions can be common to primary and secondary.
 Using them as anchors greatly help the differ to obtain good matches.

-The following pages, describes the different features available, how to parameterize the differ and how the belief propagation algorithm work.
+The following pages will describe each step in details.